 Industry Risks Impact on Business Valuation

-A business valuation analysts will look at the historical financials in order to observe growth.
-Depending on the industry, an analyst will inquire about the seasonal and cyclical trends.
+Business valuation analysts will look at historical financials in order to observe growth.
+Depending on the industry, an analyst will inquire about seasonal and cyclical trends.
 Lastly, the development stage of the company will identify what to potentially expect in terms of growth moving forward.
 For instance, emerging industries grow faster but face greater uncertainty than mature industries.
 Strong, predictable growth companies generally have lower industry risk and thus a higher value.

 Next, analysts look at the competitive threats to each business industry.
 This may include how consolidated or segmented the industry is.
 For instance, if large competitors dominate the industry, it may decrease your business value.